vegaprotocol/vega/GETTING_STARTED.md

 ### Accessing Docker Registry

 To use the `dockerisedvega.sh` script, you will need to pull images from the Vega private docker registry on GitHub.
-To do this, you need to generate a personal access token and use it to log into the registry via the docker-cli.
+To do this, you need to generate a personal access token and use it to log into the registry via the `docker-cli`.

 To generate a personal access token, log into GitHub and navigate to the `Personal access tokens` page in your profile settings [https://github.com/settings/tokens](https://github.com/settings/tokens).